-B-1 presented a in concert at the Orange County Training School.
+B-1 presented a concert at the Orange County Training School.
 [PRO]

-B-1 performs for the annual Dress Parade of Naval Reserve Officers Training Corps, at Kenan Stadium.
+B-1 performed for the annual Dress Parade of Naval Reserve Officers Training Corps, in Kenan Stadium.

-B-1 performs for the first anniversary celebration of the Navy PrFlight school, in Kenan Stadium.
+B-1 performed for the first anniversary celebration of the Navy PrFlight school, in Kenan Stadium.

-B-1 plays for UNC’s commencement and also for open air concert for the public.
+B-1 plays for UNC’s commencement in Kenan Stadium and also for an open air concert for the public.

-B-1 performs for PreFlight graduation exercises, with Gov. Broughton presenting diplomas and UNC President Graham speaking.
+B-1 performs for PreFlight graduation exercises in Kenan Stadium, with Gov. Broughton presenting diplomas and UNC President Graham speaking.